AdaGold/ride-share-rails/README.md

 In this application you will build a website to model a small community ridesharing app.

 There will be two main pieces of functionality:
-- New passengers and drivers can sign up for the service
+- New passengers and drivers can sign up for the service and review their information
-- Existing passengers can request new trips and rate past ones
+- Passengers can request and rate trips, and drivers can see their aggregated statistics

-As you are using ActiveRecord to access the database compare the methods that are given to those you had to create in the CSV implementation of Ride Share 2.

 This project is meant to be exploratory.
 Take time to try to dive into each piece of Rails (routes, controllers, models, views).
 This project is built so that you and your partner can create the waves yourself based on the dependencies of the requirements given.

 ## Learning Goals

 This project should demonstrate you ability to:

 1. Create multiple related Active Record Models
 1. Create models with validations and methods performing business logic
 1. Craft effective RESTful routing